ABOUT EVIDENTIA

 Why we built Evidentia

-While most firms understand that AML matters, the hard part comes after onboarding, when existing client files need to be reviewed, updated, and explained over time.
-A periodic review, a change in ownership or services, or an unusual development can all require the firm to revisit the client’s AML position and create a record that still makes sense months later.
+Research suggests that AML compliance becomes more difficult to evidence after onboarding is complete.
+Under the Money Laundering Regulations, a periodic review, a change in ownership or services, or an unusual development can all require the firm to revisit the client’s AML position and create a record that still makes sense months or years later.

 Post-onboarding AML compliance